Private Tours Entirely Designed Around You

 Overstuffing too many spots: Osaka Castle and Sakuranomiya Park are close enough to visit in one morning if you start early.
 Adding Expo 70 or day trips like Mount Yoshino requires more time than most people budget.
 Focus on one or two locations rather than rushing through several.

 Showing up at midday on weekends: This is when crowds peak at every major spot.
 The experience turns from flower viewing into crowd management.
 Arrive early or go late.
-There's no middle ground during sakura season.
+There's minimal middle ground during sakura season if you want breathing room.

 Underestimating walking and lines: Mount Yoshino requires a steep uphill walk or 90-minute cable car wait.
 Osaka Mint Bureau involves standing in line before you even enter.
 Budget more time than you think you need, especially for day trips.